Up to 60% off sofas & mattresses — limited‑time deals.

 Why choose these models

-• You want a straightforward lineup with cooling-forward materials and a medium feel.
+• You want a simple lineup with cooling-focused materials.

-• You prefer clearly defined roles: foam for quiet comfort, hybrid for balanced support, air for guest flexibility.
+• You want clear role separation: foam for quiet comfort, hybrid for balance, air for guests.

 Alternatives to consider